100401031/art-catalog/README.md

 **Solution:** The total number of records will be regarded as 1,000 if it is greater than 1,000.
 So the paginator will always show the available pages.

+### 2. When go to single artwork page, the search result and pagination will be reset.

+**Solution:** use vuex to manage the states.